 Let me back up so you know everything.
 I was born and raised in Michigan with family in Lexington and Gladwin.
 Gladwin being where I consider home since that’s where I went to school and graduated from since 6th grade.
 Clearly an average or below average student I enjoyed being outside more than anything.

 Married at 19 and living in base housing I found pleasure in working on my car, playing with my dog and spending time with my friends.
 Once life stabilized a bit, I took on 2 other jobs returning to my previous routine of working around the clock to get ahead.
 The other jobs included working in the base BX store cleaning the floors and restocking shelves.
-From there I went to the base grocery store where I cleaned the floors finishing by 0200, then home and again in the morning at my normal military job.
+From there I went to the base grocery store where I cleaned the floors finishing by 0200, then home and again and in the morning off my normal military job.

 Researching ways to make money on your computer could lead anyone down the road to disaster with so many scams and multi-level marketing campaigns out there.
 My decision to start getting some education in computers, software and design started at this time.
 I entered college for computer programming and that was the beginning.

 From 2000 to 2015 I continued self-learning and completing my degree in Internet Marketing.
 During this time, I ran a number of my own websites and started taking on some friends as clients.
 I built websites, managed social media, learned SEO basics along with some video editing.

 I discovered that I could build an amazing website, but then it would sit there online with no traffic.
 No one was finding these websites I was building.
 Search engine optimization was quickly becoming a priority and I knew nothing about how to do it, this realization started around 2010 and in college, they only taught the basics of this.